top of page

 Halloween 2024 at Youth in Focus_edited_edited.png

-Lindsey Dalthorp is a photographer, maker, curator and educator based in Seattle, Washington.
-She works primarily with historical cameras and processes, incorporating natural elements and collected items into her pieces and prints, exploring a sense of connection with nature, time, ancestry and memory.
+Lindsey Dalthorp is a fine art photographer, curator, organizer and educator based in Seattle, Washington.
+She works primarily with historical cameras and processes, incorporating natural elements and collected items into her works, while exploring a sense of connection with nature, time, ancestry and memory.
 Each photograph she makes is a conversation with time, an embodiment of the beauty and tension present between the natural and man-made worlds, and a recognition of the history present in everything around us.

 Lindsey studied photography and political economy at the Evergreen State College in Olympia, Washington.
-She spent several of these formative years studying abroad in Mexico City and Oaxaca de Juárez, receiving her Diploma of Analog Photography in Black and White from La Escuela Activa de Fotografía in Coyoacán, and working with community organizations like Fundación En Vía on issues of responsible tourism and cultural education.
-Her photographs have been featured for over five years in Olympia's progressive newspaper Works in Progress, and have more recently appeared on the walls of the Art Forces Peacemaker Gallery in Olympia, Washington.
-She has taught darkroom and mixed media photography at Youth in Focus for the past four years, and is currently pursuing further education at the Photographic Center Northwest.
-Lindsey coordinates exhibitions, pubic art projects and community events for Art Forces and the Olympia-Rafah Solidarity Mural Project in Olympia, Washington, in partnership with the Rachel Corrie Foundation for Peace and Justice and other local social justice organizations.
+She spent several years studying abroad in Mexico City and Oaxaca de Juárez, receiving her Diploma of Analog Photography in Black and White from La Escuela Activa de Fotografía in Coyoacán, and working with community organizations like Fundación En Vía on issues of responsible tourism, representation, and cultural education.
+Her photographs have been featured for over five years in Olympia's progressive newspaper Works in Progress, and have more recently have appeared in exhibitions held by the Thurston County Museum of Fine Arts, and on the walls of the Art Forces Peacemaker Gallery in Olympia, Washington.
+Lindsey has taught darkroom and mixed media photography classes at Youth in Focus for the past four years, and is currently pursuing further education at the Photographic Center Northwest in Seattle.
+She coordinates exhibitions, pubic art projects and community events for Art Forces and the Olympia-Rafah Solidarity Mural Project in Olympia, Washington, in partnership with the Rachel Corrie Foundation for Peace and Justice and other local social justice organizations.

 EXHIBITIONS